isomerpages/moe-standrewsjc/sajc/achievements/_posts/2024-10-01-post-NIE Caring Teacher Awards 2024.md

 <p></p>
 <blockquote>
 <p>The Caring Teacher Awards (CTA) aims to acknowledge teachers in our schools
-who go beyond the call of duty, nurturing the holistic development of of their students and ensuring their charges grow up to be confident, independent, and resilient learners for our nation - <a href="cta.nie.edu.sg" rel="noopener nofollow" target="_blank">NIE CTA 2024</a>
+who go beyond the call of duty, nurturing the holistic development of their students and ensuring their charges grow up to be confident, independent, and resilient learners for our nation - <a href="cta.nie.edu.sg" rel="noopener nofollow" target="_blank">NIE CTA 2024</a>
 </p>
 </blockquote>